wordswithchung/hackbright-project/README.md

 <kbd>![Google Maps](/static/da_maps.gif)</kbd>

 ## <a name="author"></a>Author
-[Chung Nguyen](https://www.linkedin.com/in/chungtnguyen) is a software engineer trained by Hackbright Academy, an engineering bootcamp for women in San Francisco  (graduation: December 2016).
+[Chung Nguyen](https://www.linkedin.com/in/chungtnguyen) is a software engineer fellow at Hackbright Academy, an engineering bootcamp for women in San Francisco  (graduation: December 2016).
 She's from the Bay Area and has a lot of experience in client-facing roles and training UX researchers, software developers, and product managers in remote usability testing.
-She is currently seeking a full-time software developer role in the peninsula (Mountain View, Palo Alto, Menlo Park, Redwood City, San Mateo).
+She is currently seeking a full-time software developer role in the San Francisco Bay Area.